 Teachers in Their Power is a storytelling project focused on changing the narrative about the teaching profession.

-Through a combination of photography and interviews, Teachers in Their Power profiles the American teacher, quilting together perspectives from communities across the country.
+Through a combination of visual storytelling and in-depth interviews, Teachers in Their Power profiles the American teacher, quilting together perspectives from communities across the country.
 In a sea of systemic challenges, the project aims to bridge divides and focus on what can be done to help powerful teachers stay.
 By reading teachers’ stories and meeting them face-to-face, we come to better understand their humanity, their expertise, and their impact on student learning.

 While Teachers in Their Power is a response to issues facing educators today, the project does not aim to reinforce existing framing.

 We already know that more than half (55%) of American teachers plan to leave education sooner than they planned and that only 46% of Americans say they’re satisfied with the quality of K-12 education in our country.
-BIPOC teachers are leaving the classroom at even higher rates, and the pandemic has amplified long-standing problems.
-We see news about low teacher pay, standardized tests, school shootings, and backlash against covering race and LGBTQ issues in the classroom.
+BIPOC teachers are leaving the classroom at even higher rates, and the pandemic amplified long-standing problems.
+We see news about low teacher pay, standardized tests, school shootings, and backlash against covering race and LGBTQ history in the classroom.

 But according to Nat Kendall-Taylor of the FrameWorks Institute, phrases like “broken education system” don’t move people to action: